 White all-purpose flour can be stored short-term in an airtight container, but it can also be stored long-term for emergency storage.
 Keeping bleached-all-purpose types of flour is pretty straightforward.
 If you are holding it short-term in your pantry, make sure it’s in an airtight container.
 If you are storing it long-term, it needs to be repackaged into Oxygen-free storage.

 When and if you start experimenting with milling your flour from wheatberries (husked wheat kernels) or purchasing whole wheat flour, the storage rules and the shelf-life are different.
 Whole wheat flour is similar to fresh vegetables and fruit regarding shelf-life.

 If you want to be a flour storage pro, read on.

 How To Store White Flour: Short-term

-Store white flour by removing it from the paper packaging and pour it into an airtight container.
+Store white flour by removing it from the paper packaging and pouring it into an airtight container.
 Airtight containers keep out moisture and prevent the flour from soaking up weird flavors.

 Keep Flour Fresh

 Storing flour long-term is accomplished by placing it in a cool, dry, dark location without fluctuations in temperature—the cooler the storage area, the better.

 How long does flour last?
 White all-purpose flour stores three to six months at room temperature.